-3. In the last 14 days, did your child have close contact (within 6 feet for a total of 15 minutes or more in a 24 hour period) with anyone diagnosed with COVID-19 or suspected of having COVID-19 and your child did not complete quarantine?
+3. In the last 14 days, has your child had close contact (within 6 feet for at least 15 minutes) with anyone diagnosed with COVID-19 or suspected of having COVID-19 (i.e., tested due to symptoms)?

 If YES, the child should not be admitted into care.
-The child may return after they have completed quarantine according to MDH and local guidance unless instructed by a health care provider/health department to quarantine longer.
+The child may return after they have completed quarantine for 14 days from the date of last exposure to the person with diagnosed or suspected COVID-19 unless instructed by a health care provider/health department to quarantine longer.